turbopape/scheje/README.md

 ;;=> false
 ```
 Same here, this is already defined in *root-env* so you don't have to
-define it every time you use *eval-prog*. *or* is defined in a same
+define it every time you use *eval-prog*. *or* is defined in the same
 way:
 ```clojure
 (eval-prog '((define-syntax or